Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 ### Hibernation

-Hibernation is a feature in Windows that allows you to sleep your computer, it temporarily saves all of the current memory/RAM onto your disk, in case of power loss.
+Hibernation is a feature in Windows that allows you to put your computer to sleep.
+It temporarily saves all of the current memory/RAM onto your disk, in case of power loss.

-Hibernation is disabled by default due to the potential issues it can cause, but you can enable it with `Enable Hibernation.cmd` or `Disable Hibernation (default).cmd` in the `Hibernation` folder.
+Hibernation is disabled by default due to the potential stability issues it can cause, but you can manage it with `Enable Hibernation.cmd` or `Disable Hibernation (default).cmd` in the `Hibernation` folder.

 ## Printing